powershellpr0mpt/GittingStarted/readme.md

 ```

 removes the file from the Staging Area, but still marks it as Modified.
-You can now follow the [RemoveBeforeTrack][instructions under the previous section] to also restore the file to its previous state.
+You can now follow the [instructions under the previous section](#revert-before-you-added-and-tracked-the-change) to also restore the file to its previous state.

 ## Make a remote change